yayuchen/salary-project/README.md

 # Business benifit:

-> For HR departmant, if there is a budget limitation for hiring, **years of experience** could be a good measurement for recruiting
+> For HR departmant, if there is a budget limitation for hiring, **EXPERIENCES** could be a good measurement for recruiting